Story by David W. Temple

-American auto manufacturers have contracted foreign automotive body builders many times to construct limited-production and concept cars over the decades.
-Among them was Pininfarina of Turin, Italy.
-The company, with the formal name of Carozzeria Pininfarina, was founded in 1930 by Battista “Pinin” Farina (who later had his name legally changed to Pininfarina).
+Over the years, American automobile manufacturers have often contracted foreign body builders to construct limited-production and concept cars.
+Among these body builders, aka coachbuilders, was Pinin Farina (now Pininfarina) of Turin, Italy.
+The company, now formally known as Carozzeria Pininfarina, was founded in 1930 by Battista “Pinin” Farina, who had his surname legally changed to Pininfarina in 1961.
 It was established for the purpose of building special car bodies and detailing of limited-production automobiles.
-His goal was to become an independent industry and over time he put together a production line capable of producing seven or eight cars per day.
-Among the first cars he produced was the now coveted Hispano Suiza and later the Fiat 518 Ardita.
-He introduced aerodynamics to automotive body design in the 1930s and created the sleek Alfa Romeo 6C and Lancia Aprillia Aerodinamica.
-In 1947, he unveiled the influential Cisitalia 202 which became the first car to be permanently displayed at the Museum of Modern Art in New York, NY.
+His goal was to become an independent industry and over time, he put together a production line capable of producing seven or eight cars per day.

-Prior to World War II, Pininfarina had established contacts with foreign car companies such as General Motors, but soon the war interrupted anything further.
-However, not long after the war ended U.S. auto manufacturers once again contacted Pininfarina regarding the construction of various automobiles for them.
-Among the cars he was contracted to build was the Nash Healey built between 1951 and 1954.
+Prior to World War II, Pinin Farina had established contacts with foreign car companies such as General Motors, but the war soon interrupted anything further.
+However, not long after the war ended, U.S. auto manufacturers once again contacted Pinin Farina regarding the construction of various automobiles for them.
+Among the cars Pinin Farina was contracted to build was the Nash-Healey built between 1951 and 1954.

-As the 1950s were coming to a close, General Motors embarked upon designing an unusual Buick two-passenger car based upon the styling of what became the 1959 Buick.
-Labeled initially as XP-75, the two cars which were ultimately built for GM by Pininfarina were formally named, “Skylark III.”
+As the 1950s were coming to a close, GM embarked upon designing an unusual Buick two-passenger car based upon the styling of what became the 1959 Buick.
+Labeled initially as XP-75, the two cars that were ultimately built for GM by Pinin Farina were formally named “Skylark III.”

-Harley Earl, who founded the styling department of General Motors after being hired by then company president Alfred P. Sloan in 1927, appointed Ned Nickles to lead the styling team assigned to the XP-75 program.
-General Motors was totally responsible for the design the cars and Pininfarina was hired to construct the two bodies.
+Harley Earl, who founded the styling department of GM after being hired by company president Alfred P. Sloan in 1927, appointed Ned Nickles to lead the styling team assigned to the XP-75 program.
+GM was totally responsible for the design of the cars and Pinin Farina was hired to construct the two bodies.

-The earliest photographs available through GM Media Archive related to the XP-75 project are dated June 10, 1957, and show mockups of the interior.
-Photos dated June 21st show a completed full-size clay model of the car which was referenced as the Skylark II.
-By mid-August a running car had been assembled, but was labeled as the Skylark III.
+The earliest photographs available through GM Media Archive related to the XP-75 project are dated June 10, 1957, and show mock-ups of the interior.
+Photos dated June 21 show a completed full-size clay model of the car that was referenced as the Skylark II.
+By mid August, a running car had been assembled, but was labeled as the Skylark III.

-Pininfarina assembled the XP-75 body on top of a mock chassis and when it was completed it was sent via ship to Buick in Flint, Michigan where the body was placed upon a modified Buick chassis with a 110-inch wheelbase.
+Pinin Farina assembled the XP-75 body on top of a mock chassis and when it was completed, it was sent via ship to Buick in Flint, Mich., where the body was placed upon a modified Buick chassis with a 110-inch wheelbase.
 Overall length of the Skylark III measured 204 inches, overall width spanned 80 inches, and overall height was a low 49.6 inches.
 It was painted silver and featured a sculptured metal side treatment similar to what appeared on the 1960 Buick line.

-A second car was ordered not long after the first one.
-It was built for use by Fisher Body president, James Goodman.
+A second car was ordered not long after the first.
+It was built for use by Fisher Body President James Goodman.
 His car was painted ivory.

 The limited documents from GM Media Archive also reveal the cars underwent various changes even as late as 1963.
 The ivory car was scrapped on or near July 28, 1964.
 As for the silver Skylark III, it was placed in storage in 1964 and then transferred to the Buick Division on June 13, 1967.
 What became of it afterwards is not known, though it could have been scrapped at any time after that date.
-On the other hand, also possible is that it is in a garage somewhere in the vicinity of Flint, Michigan.
+On the other hand, it’s also possible that the Skylark III is in a garage somewhere in the vicinity of Flint, waiting to be revealed again.